 A curious characteristic of our data is the apparently contradictory results for a direct speech effect in auditory regions, which was evident in the ROI analysis, but not for the whole-brain contrast.
-This likely reflects i) individual variability in the temporal voice area (Belin et al., 2000), ii) the effect of the more conservative statistical correction required across the whole brain, and iii) the fact that both direct and indirect speech activate a range of overlapping temporal regions, with any subsequent difference in beta values being likely to be subtle.
-Nevertheless, it should be noted that prominent differences across the cortex were observed in the right TPJ (as discussed), left SPL, and left IFG, much more obviously than for regions of auditory cortex.
-The involvement of the latter in particular is consistent with greater demand being placed on inner speech production to support the representation of direct speech, given the common association of Broca's area with silent articulation (Alderson-Day and Fernyhough, 2015; Kühn et al., 2014; Shergill et al., 2001; Simons et al., 2010).
-Evidence from psycholinguistics research suggests that greater involvement of articulatory processes in silent speech results in more detailed acoustic properties being represented in auditory imagery (Oppenheim and Dell, 2010), while both external and internal speech have been shown to consistently modulate auditory cortical responses (Okada et al., 2018; Shergill et al., 2002; Ylinen et al., 2014).
-In addition, two recent studies of inner speech have highlighted how right hemisphere homologues of left hemisphere language regions are recruited when speech of others must be imagined (Alderson-Day et al., 2016; Grandchamp et al., 2019).
-A potential model, then, would be that a reader coming across direct speech in a text is prompted to generate a communicatively plausible perceptual simulation, via inner speech, which involves left IFG and right TPJ working in concert to modulate voice-selective regions of auditory cortex.
-This is not to suggest that inner speech (and other auditory imagery processes) would not be evidenced in each of the task conditions (given the widespread activation vs. baseline seen for all conditions; see Table 2 and figure 4a), but rather that direct speech could place a specific demand on internal articulatory processes.
-In this scenario direct reference effects in auditory cortex would plausibly not be the primary component of the reader's response, but a secondary consequence of inner speech (and theory of mind) processes - which may explain their relative prominence in our whole-brain results.
+This likely reflects (i) individual variability in the temporal voice area (Belin et al., 2000), (ii) the effect of the more conservative statistical correction required across the whole brain, and (iii) the fact that both direct and indirect speech activate a range of overlapping temporal regions, with any subsequent difference in beta values being likely to be subtle.
+Nevertheless, it should be noted that prominent differences across the cortex were observed in the right TPJ (as discussed), left SPL, and left IFG, much more obviously than for regions of the auditory cortex.
+The involvement of the latter in particular is consistent with greater demand being placed on inner speech production to support the representation of direct speech, given the common association of Broca's area with silent articulation (AldersonDay & Fernyhough, 2015; Kühn, Fernyhough, Alderson-Day, & Hurlburt, 2014; Simons et al., 2010; Shergill et al., 2001).
+Evidence from psycholinguistics research suggests that greater involvement of articulatory processes in silent speech results in more detailed acoustic properties being represented in auditory imagery (Oppenheim & Dell, 2010), and both external and internal speech have been shown to consistently modulate auditory cortical responses (Okada, Matchin, & Hickok, 2018; Ylinen et al., 2014; Shergill et al., 2002).
+In addition, two recent studies of inner speech have highlighted how right-hemisphere homologs of left-hemisphere language regions are recruited when speech of others must be imagined (Grandchamp et al., 2019; Alderson-Day et al., 2016).
+A potential model, then, would be that a reader coming across direct speech in a text is prompted to generate a communicatively plausible perceptual simulation, via inner speech, which involves the left IFG and right TPJ working in concert to modulate voice-selective regions of the auditory cortex.
+This is not to suggest that inner speech (and other auditory imagery processes) would not be evidenced in each of the task conditions (given the widespread activation vs. baseline seen for all conditions; see Table 2 and Figure 4A) but rather that direct speech could place a specific demand on internal articulatory processes.
+In this scenario, direct reference effects in auditory cortex would plausibly not be the primary component of the reader's response but a secondary consequence of inner speech (and ToM) processes, which may explain their relative prominence in our whole-brain results.